Death by burning: The Holocaust and German war crimes

-Revenge against Nazis
+Revenge against Germans

 Benjamin B. Ferencz, one of the prosecutors in the Nuremberg trials after the end of World War II who, in May 1945, investigated occurrences at the Ebensee concentration camp, narrated them to Tom Hofmann, a family member and biographer.
-Ferencz was outraged at what the Nazis had done there.
+Ferencz was outraged at what the Germans had done there.
 When people discovered an SS guard who attempted to flee, they tied him to one of the metal trays used to transport bodies into the crematorium.
-They then proceeded to light the oven and slowly roast the SS guard to death, taking him in and out of the oven several times.
+They then lit the oven and slowly roasted the SS guard to death, taking him in and out of the oven several times.
 Ferencz said to Hofmann that at the time, he was in no position to stop the proceedings of the mob, and frankly admitted that he had not been inclined to try.
 Hofmann adds, "There seemed to be no limit to human brutality in wartime."

 Lynching of Germans in Czechoslovakia

 During the post-World War II expulsion of Germans from Czechoslovakia, a number of attacks against the German minority occurred.
 In one case in Prague in May 1945, a Czech mob hanged several Germans upside down on lampposts, doused them in fuel and set them on fire, burning them alive.
 The future literature scholar Peter Demetz, who grew up in Prague, later reported on this.